RESOStandards/reso-certification-help/docs/providers.md

 # My Account
 Selecting **My Account** at the top of the page displays your user information and the ability to copy or create a new token hash.
 If any of this information is incorrect, please contact RESO at certification@reso.org.

+## Creating a Token

+A token is needed in order to access the certification data via Web API.

+Log in to certification.reso.org with your Username and Password.

+Select **My Account** from the top toolbar.

+Select the **Create Token** button.

+_[Create Token Button]_

+The token will then be displayed along with options to copy it to the clipboard or to delete (in the case of multiple tokens).

+_[token buttons]_

+Select the copy icon to copy the token to the clipboard.

+_[copy icon]_

+Select the trash can icon to delete the token.

+_[trash can icon]_

+You may contact certification@reso.org for assistance.